fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 cd part1
 ```

-The application is run as follows
+The application runs as follows

 ```bash
 npm start